alda-lang/alda/doc/notes.md

 #### Advanced Rhythms

 * A special feature of Alda is that you can use non-standard numbers as note durations.
 For example, 6 is a note that lasts 1/6 of a measure in 4/4 time.
-In standard notation, there is no such thing as a "sixth note," but this note length would be commonly expressed as one note in a quarter note triplet; in Alda, a "6th note" doesn't necessarily need to be part of a triplet, however, which raises interesting rhythmic possibilities.
+In standard notation, there is no such thing as a "sixth note," but this note length would be commonly expressed as one note in a quarter note triplet; in Alda, a "6th note" doesn't necessarily need to be part of a triplet, however, which offers interesting rhythmic possibilities.

 * Extending this concept, Alda allows for non-integer decimal note lengths.